wolfospealain/Wordle-Lab/readme.md

 #### Single Improper American

-The language of the solution list is American spelling only (although it does include some words from its British originas, such as LORRY, that confound Americans).
+The language of the solution list is American spelling only (although it does include some words from its British origins, such as LORRY, that confound Americans).

 There are no plurals made from words by adding S or ES.
 Plurals such as GEESE, TEETH and WOMEN do exist.